-1. Turn the ignition switch to the ON/RUN position (do not start the engine).

-2. Fully depress the accelerator pedal, slowly, three times within 10 seconds.

-3. Turn the ignition switch to the OFF position.
+- 1. Turn the ignition switch to the ON/RUN position (do not start the engine). - 2.
+Fully push the accelerator pedal, slowly, three times within 10 seconds. - 3.
+Turn the ignition switch to the OFF position.

 NOTE: If the indicator message illuminates when you start the engine, the oil change indicator system did not reset.
 If necessary, repeat these steps.